 Where is the agency going- Radio and Phone Infrastructure

 The trend is clear.
 Call volumes continue to rise along with service expectations from the public and responders, along with associated responsibilities and technology.
-Much of the increased workload and heightened expectations can be graced to advancing technology.
-Cell phones are becoming the main form of communications, especially in need to call 911 during a an emergency.
+Much of the increased workload and heightened expectations can be traced to advancing technology.
+Cell phones are becoming the main form of communications, especially when calling 911 during an emergency.